willfurnass/sheffield_hpc/bessemer/software/apps/mathematica.rst

   #!/bin/bash
   # Request 4 gigabytes of real memory
   #SBATCH --mem=4000
+  #SBATCH --mail-user=des.ryan@sheffield.ac.uk
+  #SBATCH --mail-type=ALL
   module load MATHEMATICA/12.0.0/binary

   math -script very_simple_mathematica.m

 Copy and paste the above into a file called `run_job.sh` and submit with ::

-  qsub run_job.sh
+  sbatch run_job.sh

 Once the job has successfully completed, the output will be in a file named like `slurm-1503687.out`.
 The number at the end refers to the job-ID given to this job by the system and will be different for you.
 The contents of this file is ::

   more slurm-1503687.out

-  Mathematica version is 10.2.0 for Linux x86 (64-bit) (July 28, 2015)
+  Mathematica version is 12.0.0 for Linux x86 (64-bit) (April 7, 2019)
-  The machine name is node131
+  The machine name is bessemer-node017
   The result of the integral is
   x/2 - Sin[2*x]/4

 Installation notes